Mont Mégantic National Park – Best Trails and Hiking Guide

 If you are still uncertain – you should know that the All Trails mobile application was voted the 2023 iPhone App of the Year by Apple.

-This is the most challenging trail from the best trail list.
-Although slightly shorter with slightly less elevation gain than the Mont Mégantic trail, most of the ascent on this trail is compressed in the first 4km, whereas the ascent on the Mont Mégantic trail is spread out over the first 5.5 km, making the Mont Saint-Joseph a slightly tougher climb.
+This is the most challenging trail presented in this guide.
+Although slightly shorter with slightly less elevation gain than the Mont Mégantic trail, most of the ascent on this trail is compressed within the first 4km, whereas the ascent on the Mont Mégantic trail is spread out over the first 5.5 km, making the Mont Saint-Joseph a steeper and tougher climb.
 But with several beautiful viewpoints along the way, you will be more than rewarded for your efforts.

 Route Type: Loop